carokhan/carokhan.github.io/htbca22/forensics/goldenpersistence.md

      | Attempted to divide by zero.
 ```

-Finally, something I can maybe debug easily!
 Looking at where $key is defined, it references a $enc.
 ```ps
 [Byte[]]$key = $enc.GetBytes("Q0mmpr4B5rvZi3pS")
 ```